Image

 Living with orthostatic tremor

-Orthostatic tremor is a condition that involves the unintentional rhythmic muscle movement of one or more parts of the body.
-It usually occurs when a person is standing upright.
-It is seen as progressive condition.
+Orthostatic Tremor is a condition that involves unintentional rhythmic muscle movements of one or more parts of the body.
+It usually occurs when a person is standing upright and is considered a progressive condition.

-On a day to day basis people feel stressed and frustration, but they are not alone.
-People with orthostatic tremor will often struggle with:
+On a day-to-day basis, people often feel stressed and frustrated, but they are not alone.
+Individuals with Orthostatic Tremor will frequently struggle with:

 Variability

-Orthostatic tremor varies from person to person, and sufferers find their own experiences change from time to time - sometimes due to stress or exertion, but sometimes without any reason what so ever.
+Orthostatic Tremor varies from person to person, and sufferers find their experiences change over time—sometimes due to stress or exertion, but other times without any apparent reason whatsoever.

 Standing

-For everyone who has orthostatic tremor, standing, sometimes for just a few seconds, is difficult.
-Person feel their legs buckle under them.
-This can result in actual falling.
-There may be a “freezing up” of the legs and oing day to day things such as queuing, or browsing in shops are difficult and quite likely impossible.
-People find that the pain will disappear slightly when the person sits or lies down.
+For everyone who has Orthostatic Tremor, standing—even for just a few seconds—can be difficult.
+People may feel their legs buckle under them, which can result in actual falls.
+There may be a “freezing up” of the legs, making day-to-day activities such as queuing or browsing in shops difficult and often impossible.
+People find that the pain slightly diminishes when they sit or lie down.

 Walking

-In the early stages of orthostatic tremor, walking may not be affected too much.
-People may find that they walk quickly and are unable to walk slowly.
-However as the condition progresses, the walking distance tends to reduce.
-The actual distance which can be walked will vary, and at worst people can not walk at all.
+In the early stages of orthostatic tremor, walking may not be significantly affected.
+People may find that they walk quickly but are unable to walk slowly.
+However, as the condition progresses, the walking distance tends to decrease.
+The actual distance that can be walked will vary, and at worst, some people may be unable to walk at all.

 Exhaustion

 People frequently suffer from extreme exhaustion or fatigue.
 Basic routines such as showering or dressing can take much longer than normal and require a period of rest for recovery.
-Even after a day of relatively little physical activity, they may feel unable to get out of a chair, or needing sleep.
+Even after a day of relatively little physical activity, they may feel unable to get out of a chair or may need to sleep.

 Pain

-Some people will suffer pain when moving and over some said they have some pain when resting, usually in the legs and back.
+Some people experience pain when moving, and some report pain even when resting, usually in the legs and back.

-It is recognised that stress makes tremors worst.
-There is a vicious circle where the tremor gives rise to stress, and then the stress increases the tremor and so on.
-Feelings such as anger, annoyance, concern, frustration, and even excitement or anticipation can be a problem.
-Particular difficulty is caused by situations such as a crowded place - nowhere to sit, exertion involved, and the risk of falling.
+It is recognised that stress makes tremors worse.
+There is a vicious cycle where the tremor causes stress, and then the stress increases the tremor, and so on.
+Feelings such as anger, annoyance, concern, frustration, and even excitement or anticipation can be problematic.
+Particular difficulty arises in crowded places—where there is nowhere to sit, exertion is involved, and there is a risk of falling.

 Frustration

-People experience much frustration and dependency on spouses/partners/carers, and often lack of confidence when separated from them.
-Simple household tasks such as cleaning, cooking, and even making a cup of tea (or carrying it to another room) are either difficult or impossible.
+People experience significant frustration and dependency on spouses, partners, or carers, often feeling a lack of confidence when separated from them.
+Simple household tasks such as cleaning, cooking, and even making a cup of tea (or carrying it to another room) can be either difficult or impossible.

 Treatments

-There are no known cures for orthostatic tremor, but many people are prescribed drugs to ease the symptoms.
-The most common one being Clonazepam.
-However, Pregabalin or Lyrica may be used.
+There are no known cures for Orthostatic Tremor, but many people are prescribed medications to ease the symptoms, the most common being Clonazepam.
+However, Pregabalin or Lyrica may also be used.

-People often use a wheelchairs, and some find that a wheelchair is essential for going out and/or moving around at home.
-Others use them only occasionally – such as at airports.
-Just over a third of respondents use a scooter.
-Some people often use scooters or walking sticks.
+People often use wheelchairs, and some find a wheelchair essential for going out and/or moving around at home.
+Others use them only occasionally, such as at airports.
+Just over a third of respondents use scooters, while some people frequently use scooters or walking sticks.

 • Upcoming event